On quiver representations over $\mathbb{F}_1$: Growth of indecomposable quiver representations over

 \subsection{Quivers of bounded representation type over $\FF_1$}

 We say that $Q$ has \emph{bounded representation type over $\FF_1$} if $Q \le_{\nil} \wild_1$.
 In other words, $Q$ is of bounded representation type if and only if $\NI_Q = O(1)$.
 From the previous subsection, tree quivers are of bounded representation type over $\FF_1$.
-In this subsection, we prove that if $Q$ is of bounded representation type and $Q$ is not a tree, then $Q$ is a cycle quiver.
+In this subsection, we prove that if $Q$ is of bounded representation type and $Q$ is not a tree, then $Q$ is of type $\tilde{\mathbb{A}}_n$.

 Recall that an undirected graph $G$ can be viewed as an $1$-dimensional simplicial complex, and its first homology $H_1(G,\ZZ_2)$ is called its \emph{cycle space} \cite{AlgGraphTheory}.
 It can be interpreted as the set of all (spanning) Eulerian subgraphs of $G$, with addition being given by symmetric difference.
 As a $\ZZ_2$-vector space it can be given a \emph{fundamental cycle basis} as follows: take a spanning tree $T$ of $G$.
 For each edge $e$ not in $T$, let $C_e$ be the cycle consisting of $e$ together with the path in $T$ connecting its endpoints.
 The collection $\{ C_e\mid e\not\in T\}$ forms a $\ZZ_2$-basis for $H_1(G,\ZZ_2)$ with the property that each element contains an edge not contained in the others \cite{LiebchenRizzi2007}.